johnbillion/wp-json-schemas/readme.md

 ### When do these schemas apply?

-The PHP object schemas apply whenever a supported PHP object is represented as JSON.
+The PHP object schemas apply whenever a supported PHP object is encoded to JSON.
 For example:

 ```php
 printf(